learn-co-students/bootstrap-example-rails-lab-v-000/README.md

 ## Instructions

 - Add the [Bootstrap SASS Gem](https://github.com/twbs/bootstrap-sass) to the Gemfile.
-- Add the correct statements to the CSS manifest
+- Add the correct statements to the CSS manifest.
-- Create a basic grid layout
+- Create a basic grid layout:
   - Inside the `<body>` tag, create a `<div>` tag with the CSS class `container`.
   - Inside the `container` element, create 3 `<div>` tags with the CSS class